Deducteam/lambdapi/doc/sections/commands.md

 - `protected`: the symbol can only be used in left-hand side of rewrite rules outside of its module.

-Exposition obeys the following rules
+Exposition obeys the following rules: inside a module,
-- a public symbol can't by typed by private symbols
+- private symbols cannot appear in the type of public symbols;
-- a public symbol can't rewrite to private symbols
+- private symbols cannot appear in the right-hand side of a rewriting rule defining a public symbol
-- foreign protected symbols can be used in the left-hand side of rewrite rules exclusively
+- externally defined protected symbols cannot appear at the head of a left-hand side
-- rewrite rules can't be defined on foreign private symbols.
+- externally defined protected symbols cannot appear in the right hand side of a rewriting rule

 **Implicit arguments**.
 Some function symbol arguments can be declared as implicit meaning that they must not be given by the user